DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-01_The_Ritual.md

 They began.

 The ritual followed canonical structure: Six mages.
 Five Invest vectors.
-One focus�her.
+One focus - her.
 Through her, each resonance would be shaped and offered.
 Through her, the pattern would be *bound*.

 She accepted the weight.
 Verd.
 Ferrum.
 Umbra.
 Lux.
 Aether.
 Each entered her like cold light through glass.
 They came in slow.
 Then fast.